-As we have previously reported, the Capital Investment Grants program's development process encompasses both federal and local activities.
-With the exception of specifying time frames for New Starts and Core Capacity projects to complete the Project Development phase, the statutory provisions governing the program do not limit how long projects can spend in the development process.
+Figure 3: Selected Offices and Entities Involved in Reviewing Projects Seeking Funding through the Capital Investment Grants Program provisions governing the program do not limit how long projects can spend in the development process.
 Specifically, under statute, New Starts and Core Capacity projects have 2 years to complete the activities required to obtain a rating and submit completed documentation to FTA during Project Development, unless FTA grants an extension.
 FTA reviews requests for an extension on a case-by-case basis.
 Projects that are denied an extension are removed from the program but may reapply for entry into Engineering once the sponsor has completed the requirements specified in statute.
-Also, when we last reviewed issues surrounding how long projects spend in the development process in May 2014, we reported that the time varied from as short as 2 years to as long as 14 years and was generally driven by factors that were unique to each project or local in nature.
-Figure 4 provides examples of the types of factors typically considered local issues.
+Also, when we last reviewed issues surrounding how long projects spend in the development process in May 2014, we reported that the time varied from as short as 2 years to as long as 14 years and was generally driven by factors that were unique to each project or local in nature.19 Figure 4 provides examples of the types of factors typically considered local issues.